hengzhang-pro/XML-JSON/README.md

 # XML-JSON-Generator
-This is a Node JS APP, handling for converting XML format date to JSON type data structure.
+This is a Node JS APP, handling for converting XML format data to JSON type data structure.

 ## How to start